James T. Aubrey: Streamlining

 Losses were great because Polk wrote off as total losses many films made under his predecessors; the company posted a $35.4 million loss in the fiscal year ending August 31, 1969.
 "Basically what we're really concentrating on at the moment is to really streamline this operation.
 There isn't much else to do when you're losing as much money as we are", Aubrey told The New York Times in December 1969.
 Aubrey said, "we have determined that we're not going to continue to produce on the basis of 40 acres and acres and acres of standing sets.
 Young people who are the major movie audience today, refer to that as the plastic world and that is almost a deterrent in the business today."

-Aubrey announced plans for rapid production of films that cost no more than $2 million each, but many of these bombed with critics and audiences.
+Aubrey announced plans for rapid production of low budget films that cost no more than $2 million each, but many of these bombed with critics and audiences.
 One success, however, was the Richard Roundtree film Shaft, which cost $1 million and grossed around $12 million at the box office.
 Agent Sue Mengers said he was a very tough deal-maker; "I'd rather go to bed with him than negotiate with him."
 Early in, Aubrey cancelled the production of two Julie Andrews films, She Loves Me and Say It With Music, citing that the fad for musicals had ended.
 He also unsuccessfully attempted to cancel or downsize David Lean's Ryan's Daughter in 1970, because it was over budget.